JetBrains/intellij-sdk-docs/basics/run_configurations/run_configuration_management.md

 In your implementation of `getRefactoringElementListener()`, you need to check whether the element being refactored is the one that your run configuration refers to, and if it is, you return a [`RefactoringElementListener`](upsource:///platform/analysis-api/src/com/intellij/refactoring/listeners/RefactoringElementListener.java) that updates your configuration according to the new name and location of the element.

-## Creating configurations from context
+## Creating Configurations from Context

 Many plugins support automatic creation of run configurations from context, so that the user can click, for example, on an application or test class and automatically run it using the correct run configuration type.
 In order to support that, you need to provide an implementation of the [`RunConfigurationProducer`](upsource:///platform/lang-api/src/com/intellij/execution/actions/RunConfigurationProducer.java) interface and to register it as `<runConfigurationProducer>` in your `plugin.xml`.
 (Note that this API has been redesigned in IntelliJ IDEA 13; the old [`RuntimeConfigurationProducer`](upsource:///platform/lang-api/src/com/intellij/execution/junit/RuntimeConfigurationProducer.java) is a much more confusing version of the same API).